U.S. airlines sitting on $10 billion in travel vouchers, lawmakers say

 “However, many airlines have been obfuscating this right by offering travel vouchers as the default option, requiring passengers to take burdensome steps to request refunds instead,” they said.

-The Democratic senators had asked Alaska Airlines (ALK.N), Allegiant Air, American Airlines (AAL.O), Delta Air Lines (DAL.N), Frontier Airlines, Hawaiian Airlines (HA.O), JetBlue Airways (JBLU.O), Southwest Airlines (LUV.N), Spirit Airlines (SAVE.N), Sun Country Airlines, and United Airlines (UAL.O) to each provide details on their refund policies during the pandemic.
+The Democratic senators had asked Alaska Airlines, Allegiant Air, American Airlines, Delta Air Lines , Frontier Airlines, Hawaiian Airlines, JetBlue Airways, Southwest Airlines, Spirit Airlines , Sun Country Airlines, and United Airlines to each provide details on their refund policies during the pandemic.

 In the airline replies, which were reviewed by Reuters, most did not share the total value of the travel vouchers and credits they have issued during the pandemic.